Game Science: Black Myth: Wukong (2018–present)

 After the mobile games 100 Heroes and Art of War: Red Tides, Game Science started the development of Black Myth: Wukong in 2018.
-The decision to develop an AAA game came after the realization that there were more Steam users from China than the United States, indicating that China's premium games market was undergoing a transformation, according to operations director Lan Weiyi.
-Before the development on the game began, Game Science conducted a company-wide survey that revealed that action role-playing games were the games with the longest playtimes on Steam among the staff, which led to a focus on the action role-playing genre for both the studio and the Black Myth project.
-Feng Ji said that this approach would allow them to better understand and empathize with players, because they themselves would be players of the types of games they were creating.
-Game Science decided to maintain teams for both mobile and single-player games.
-Considering the differences in development cycles between these two kinds of games, Feng Ji and Yang Qi sought a new environment appropriate for a team that worked on single-player games.
+According to operations director Lan Weiyi, the shift toward AAA development came after the realization that Steam had more users from China than from the United States, which indicated that China's premium games market was transforming.
+Before the development of the game began, the studio conducted a company-wide survey that revealed that action role-playing games had the longest playtimes on Steam among the staff, which guided both the studio's broader focus and the Black Myth project's direction toward the genre.
+Feng Ji said that this approach would enable everyone to better understand and empathize with players, since they themselves would be players of the types of games they were creating.
+The studio decided to maintain teams for both mobile and single-player games.
+However, as the development cycles between the two kinds of games are very different, Feng Ji and Yang Qi sought a new environment appropriate for a team that worked on single-player games.
 Ultimately, the Black Myth development team moved from Shenzhen to Hangzhou due to its "slower pace and lower living costs".

 In August 2020, Game Science released the first trailer of Black Myth: Wukong as a way to recruit more talent for the company.
 At the time, the game's development team had about 30 members.
-Due to the trailer going viral, Game Science received over 10,000 resumes.
-Some were from AAA gaming companies with candidates even from outside of China who were willing to apply for a Chinese working visa at their own cost.
-A day after the trailer's release, there were people showing up at the door of the company asking for a job.
-The development team expanded to 140 employees according to the game's credit list.
+Due to the trailer going viral, Game Science received over 10,000 resumes from domestic and foreign candidates.
+As listed in the game's credits, the team eventually grew to 140 members.